-Osteoarthritis (OA) is the most common type of arthritis, with over 28 million Americans affected.
-OA is also referred to as degenerative arthritis or degenerative joint disease.
+Osteoarthritis (OA), also known as degenerative arthritis or degenerative joint disease, is the most common type of arthritis.
+Over 28 million Americans suffer from this condition, which is also known as degenerative arthritis or degenerative joint disease.

-Hip arthritis symptoms begin as very mild and gradually worsen over time.
+Hip arthritis symptoms gradually worsen over time.
 Symptoms may include:

 - Hip pain